programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 This lesson provides a gentle introduction to the technical skills required for the analysis of digital artifacts.
 Digital artifacts are more than just their visible content; they exist within interwoven layers that shape their function and meaning.
 Technically, they are embedded in systems of file formats, applications, operating systems, and hardware, but they are also influenced by environmental factors such as infrastructure, data centers, and socio-economic conditions.

 The aim of this lesson is to enable readers to take their first steps in reverse engineering using **hex viewers**, an indispensable tool for initial analysis in digital archaeology.
-Following an overview of reverse engineering and software archaeology, this lesson explains how to use hex editors to explore the components of an image file for historical research.

-This case study shows how digital formats can be recognized in modern computer architecture and illustrates the need to look beyond what is presented on the screen.
+Following an overview of reverse engineering and software archaeology, this lesson explains how to use hex editors to explore the components of an image file and compare the evolution of file formats for historical research.
+These examples show how digital formats can be recognized in modern computer architecture and illustrate the need to look beyond what is presented on the screen.

 By introducing the analysis of file signatures, metadata, and structural anomalies, this lesson provides an introductory understanding of how digital artifacts are constructed.
 Readers will be empowered to use hex viewer to interpret complex objects and to begin engaging with digital sources in their own research, from proprietary formats to historical databases.